Rebutia rauschii (G.Frank) D.R.Hunt

 Sulcorebutia rauschii, Sulcorebutia tarabucoensis subsp. rauschii, Weingartia rauschii

 Rebutia rauschii is a form of the variable Rebutia canigueralii.
 It is a small, usually clustering, rarely solitary cactus that forms clumps of many purple stems with characteristic very short, black spines arranged in the form of a fishbone.
 The stems are up to 1.6 inches (4 cm) tall and up to 2 inches (5 cm) in diameter.
 They are covered by flat tubercles, which vary in color from dark green to violet.
-In older plants tubercles are arranged in up to 16 spiral lines merging in the apex.
-The areoles are long, narrow, with short white felt.
+In older plants, tubercles are arranged in up to 16 spiral lines merging in the apex.
+Areoles are long, narrow, with short white felt.
 Spines are short, black, and completely flattened against the tubercles.
-The flowers are up to 2 inches (5 cm) long and wide, funnel-shaped, yellow-green, with tan-colored scales, tepals deep magenta with a clearer throat.
-The fruit is reddish-brown and up to 0.2 inches (5 mm) wide.
+Flowers are funnel-shaped, up to 2 inches (5 cm) long with equal diameter.
+They are yellow-green with tan-colored scales and deep magenta tepals.
+Fruits are reddish-brown and up to 0.2 inches (5 mm) wide.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).